tap349/tap349.github.io/_posts/2016-12-31-elixir-notes.md

 all named functions must be defined inside modules!

-module names are just atoms: any name (not necessarily module name) starting with an uppercase letter is converted into an atom prefixed with `Elixir`:
+module names are just atoms: any name (not necessarily module name) starting with an uppercase letter is converted internally into an atom prefixed with `Elixir.`:

 ```elixir
 iex> is_atom IO